ceph/ceph/doc/radosgw/admin.rst

   the maximum number of objects.
 A negative value disables this setting.

-- **Maximum Size:** The ``--max-size`` option allows you to specify a quota size in B/K/M/G/T. A negative value disables this setting.
+- **Maximum Size:** The ``--max-size`` option allows you to specify a quota size in B/K/M/G/T, where B is the default.
+A negative value disables this setting.

 - **Quota Scope:** The ``--quota-scope`` option sets the scope for the quota.
   The options are ``bucket`` and ``user``.
 Bucket quotas apply to buckets a